Eastridge: History

 The mall opened on May 17, 1971, with the original anchors of Macy's, Liberty House, J. C. Penney, Joseph Magnin Co., and Sears.
 Eastridge Center was the largest enclosed shopping mall in the Western United States.
 Emporium-Capwell replaced Liberty House when the chain pulled out of California.
 After Macy's bought Emporium-Capwell, the store was closed.
 It sat vacant until the 2005 remodel when it was demolished.

 In 1993, the Spillman Engineering 3 Abroad carousel, made c.1920 by Allan Herschell Company was restored and placed in the mall.
 The carousel has been listed on the National Register of Historic Places since 2000.

 In February 2012, two teenage boys were stabbed and left in critical condition at the mall, which led to J. C. Penney and Macy's closing temporarily.
 In the wake of the 2012 Aurora, Colorado shooting, a mysterious package was thrown into an AMC theater at Eastridge during a showing of The Dark Knight Rises, which led to an evacuation of the theater.
 On July 20, 2012, a fire broke out near the mall at a homeless encampment in a 100-by-100 ft area, but was extinguished before the fire could reach any buildings.

 On January 15, 2016, a joint adventure between Pacific Retail Capital Partners and Silverpeak Real Estate Partners acquired the mall from GGP for $225 million, excluding the Sears and Macy's stores.
 The new owners announced that they will invest approximately $15 million to upgrade the mall.
 In March 2017, a renovation of the mall was announced.

 In December 2017, it was announced that Barnes & Noble would close its store in the mall in January 2018.
 On November 7, 2019, it was announced that Sears would be closing this location as part of a plan to close 96 stores nationwide.
 The store closed on February 2, 2020.

 In 2017, Eastridge underwent its most recent and largest renovation.
 As part of the renovation, the Eastridge Murals were painted.

+In January 2024, Jiashu Xu purchased Eastridge for $135 million from Pacific Retail.